paragj30/red_wine_quality_prediction/README.md

 	1. AmazonEC2ContainerRegistryFullAccess: ECR Access: Elastic Container registry to save your docker image in AWS.

 	2. AmazonEC2FullAccess: EC2 access : It is virtual machine.

+### 2. Create and download the Access key and Secret access key to authenticate the GitHub Action with AWS account.

+    1. AWS_ACCESS_KEY_ID

+    2. AWS_SECRET_ACCESS_KEY

+### 3. Create ECR repository to store/save docker image
+    - AWS_ECR_LOGIN_URI: Save the URI of our docker repository.
+This repository will be accessible to GitHub Action through this URI.

+    - ECR_REPOSITORY_NAME: Save the name of the docker repository.

+### 4. Create EC2 Virtual Machine (Ubuntu)

+	1. Select the "Ubuntu" OS Image as it is a lightweight virtual machine compared to the Windows VM.

+	2. Select the Ubuntu Server LTS (free tier) with 64-bit architecture.

+	3. Select the Instance Type (Configurations of the Ubuntu VM Server) RAM, CPU and memory

+	4. Generate the Key pair (.pem file) to securly connect to the EC2 Instance via PuttyGen/Mobaxtrem.

+	5. Create a Security group by selecting the SSH, HTTP and HTTPS traffic from the internet.
+This group is a firewall that controls the traffic of the EC2 Instance.

+	6. Launch the EC2 Instance.

+    6. Connect to EC2 Instance using EC2 Instance Connect(launch terminal on tab) or SSH Client(3rd party client like PuttyGen/Mobaxtrem).

+### 5. Open EC2 and Install docker in EC2 Machine:

+    #check if any external packages are installed or not
+    ls

+    clear

+	#update the Virtual machine instance

+	sudo apt-get update -y #To update the all package manager and dependencies

+	sudo apt-get upgrade #To install the package manager and dependencies

+    clear

+	#required

+    docker --version #To check if docker is installed or not

+	curl -fsSL https://get.docker.com -o get-docker.sh #To download the docker in the EC2 virtual machine instance

+    ls #To check if docker.sh file is downloaded or not. docker.sh file will have all the links and command for the docker download and installtion.

+    cat get-docker.sh #To open and read the docker.sh file.

+	sudo sh get-docker.sh #To run the docker.sh file.
+This will trigger the installation of docker.

+	sudo usermod -aG docker ubuntu

+	newgrp docker

+    docker --version

+    docker ps #To check the docker images

+### 6. Configure EC2 as self-hosted runner:
+    #Self-hosted runner is a another VM Instance present on GitHub.
+So we will make a EC2 Instance as Self-hosted runner, that will make a connection with GitHub to pull the updated changes from GitHub to EC2 Instance.

+    github_project>Setting>Actions>Runner>New self-hosted runner> choose os> then copy, paste and run command one by one on 'EC2 Instance Connect Terminal' to make the connection with GitHub.

+    ```bash
+    Enter the name of runner: self-hosted
+    ```

+    Make sure that the status of the 'self-hosted' runner is always "Idle": GitHub is connected to the EC2 Instance.

+### 7. Setup github secrets:

+    # So that GitHub can access the EC2 Instance.

+    github_project>Setting>Actions>Secrets and variables > Actions > New repository secret > Add the below informations:

+    AWS_ACCESS_KEY_ID=

+    AWS_SECRET_ACCESS_KEY=

+    AWS_REGION = us-east-1

+    AWS_ECR_LOGIN_URI = paste the URI of the Docker repository present inside the ECR.

+    ECR_REPOSITORY_NAME = simple-app

+### 8. Setup .github/workflows directory inside the GitHub repository:

+    -By default GitHub Actions will search the '.github/workflows' directory.

+    -Create the CICD.yaml and define workflow in that file.

 	#Description: About the deployment